-Mari-Lynn and her husband David have a blended family of seven children and two grandchildren.
-Together, they have 90 years of K-12 education experience, 62 of which are in Johnson County public schools.
+Mari-Lynn and her husband David have a blended family of seven children and three grandchildren.
+Together, their children spent 90 years in K-12 classrooms, 62 in Johnson County public schools.
 Every one of their children has benefited from classes at Johnson County Community College, four are graduates of the University of Kansas, a couple are Ivy Leaguers, while several have gone on to graduate school.
 Mari-Lynn is fiercely dedicated to outstanding lifetime learning opportunities for all Kansans.

 Mari-Lynn is a higher education professional and small business owner, with 20 years of experience at trade schools, community colleges, and four-year colleges.
 She has worked as a Campus Director and in Admissions, Academic Advising, and Financial Aid.
 She has successfully authored accreditation studies and a Kansas Board of Regents degree granting status application.
 In her time at Johnson County Community College, she won the Mid-America Regional Council’s Green Commute Challenge several years running by cycling to and from work 10 miles each way during peak ozone season.